FIWARE/tutorials.Step-by-Step/docs/time-series-data.md

 #### Grafana

 [Grafana](https://grafana.com/) is an open source software for time series analytics tool which will be used during this tutorial.
-It integrates with a variety of time-series databases including **CrateDB**.
+It integrates with a variety of time-series databases including **CrateDB** and **TimescaleDB**.
 It is available licensed under the Apache License 2.0.
 More information can be found at `https://grafana.com/`.

 #### Device Monitor